leejroberts/grapesjs-tui-image-editor/README.md

 # IMPORTANT!
-# this yarn package is a FORK of the https://classic.yarnpkg.com/en/package/grapesjs-tui-image-editor
+# this package is a FORK of the https://classic.yarnpkg.com/en/package/grapesjs-tui-image-editor
 # these are very likely not the droids you're looking for

 # GrapesJS TOAST UI Image Editor